ThibHlln/torrentpy/README.md

     python setup.py install

+## How to Use

+A tutorial in the form of a [Jupyter notebook](examples/api_usage_example.ipynb) is available to get started with the usage of SMARTpy's API.
+The input files required for the tutorial are all provided in the `examples/` folder.

 ## Dependencies

 TORRENTpy requires the popular Python package `numpy` to be installed on the Python implementation where `torrentpy` is installed.
 For Python 2 and 3 compatibilities, the package `future` is also required.